Tailor-made Luxury Holidays

 The latest insight from our time spent exploring South Africa.

-South Africa is truly a world in one country, a wonderfully diverse destination offering holiday options for almost anyone.
-The Rainbow Nation draws visitors from across the globe for its dramatic natural landscapes, excellent beaches, vibrant cities, welcoming people and extraordinary wildlife.
-Choose from the warm waters of the Indian Ocean to the dramatic and marine rich Atlantic coast; the Kalahari Desert to the St Lucia Wetlands; the high mountains of the Drakensberg, Karoo and Richtersveld to the thick bush of Limpopo Province.
-The Cape Winelands; Kruger National Park; the Garden Route; Cape Town and KwaZulu Natal.
+South Africa is a world in one country, a wonderfully diverse destination offering a range of holiday options.
+The Rainbow Nation draws visitors for its dramatic natural landscapes, excellent beaches, vibrant cities, welcoming people and extraordinary wildlife.
+Choose from the warm waters of the Indian Ocean to the dramatic and marine rich Atlantic coast; the Kalahari Desert to the St Lucia Wetlands; the high mountains of the Drakensberg, Karoo and Richtersveld to the thick bush of Limpopo Province, and so much more.

 Year Round Climate

-With such a diverse landscape, South Africa offers endless opportunities for activities.
-There are plenty of outdoor activities such as golfing, hiking, climbing, mountain biking, fishing, and horseback riding in a variety of aesthetic settings – from forest to desert.
-South Africans are well known for their love of food and wine, and the country offers plenty of opportunities for fine and casual dining, with the chance to experience local and international cuisine.
-Why not spend a night at a luxury lodge sleeping under the stars listening to a lion roaring in the distance or paraglide off Table Mountain on the same trip!
+South Africa offers endless opportunities for activities.
+There are plenty of outdoor activities such as golfing, hiking, climbing, mountain biking, fishing, and horseback riding in a variety of settings – from forest to desert.
+South Africans are well known for their love of food and wine, and the country offers plenty of opportunities for fine and casual dining, boasting award-winning local and international cuisine.
+Spend a night at a luxury lodge sleeping under the stars and paraglide off Table Mountain all in the same trip!

 How to Explore South Africa